Kzra/LCD-Poetry-Clock/README.md

 Full tutorial: https://create.arduino.cc/projecthub/kzra/lcd-poetry-clock-c732d4

-For Christmas this year I wanted to make my sister a Christmas present using Arduino.
-She enjoys poetry and so I decided to connect up a 20 * 4 RGB LCD with an SD card reader.
 The LCD functions as a clock, displaying the time and the date.
 Every fifteen minutes it displays the daily poem, which is chosen randomly each day from the SD card.
 You can also press a red button to display a random poem from the SD card.
 Whenever a poem is displayed the screen also changes to a random colour.
 Two other push buttons allow you to change the time and date.

 ## Choosing the poems